javaee/jms-spec/pages/JMS20PublicDraft.md

 In addition the API documentation may be browsed online [http://jms-spec.java.net/2.0-PublicDraft/apidocs/index.html here].

-'''Comments are invited'''.
+**Comments are invited**.
 You can either send email to the JMS spec  [mailto:users@jms-spec.java.net user list] (you will need to subscribe first: see [http://java.net/projects/jms-spec/pages/Home#Mailing_lists_connected_to_the_jms-spec.java.net_project how to  subscribe]) or you can send your comments directly to the specification lead,  [mailto:nigel.deakin@oracle.com Nigel Deakin].

 __TOC__